 Psychological care and facing the pandemic.

-The major part of negative effects come from the imposition of restrictions to freedom: voluntary quarantine is associated with less psychological discomfort.
+Most of the negative effects come from the imposition of restrictions to freedom: voluntary quarantine is associated with less psychological discomfort.
+Read some practical advice.

 Article published by dr. Connie Capdevila Brophy in El Periódico de Catalunya – Tribuna